DecisiveAI/mdai-docs/src/install/local/quick-start.md

 # 🛑 🛑 🛑 WIP: THESE DOCS ARE STILL IN TEST 🛑 🛑 🛑

->*NOTE: These docs are for MDAI Engine™ installation on your local machine.
+>*NOTE: These docs are for MDAI Engine installation on your local machine.
 We are updating documentation frequently.
 Thank you for your patience*

 # Quick Start Guide

 <!-- toc -->

-## Setup the MDAI Engine™ locally
+## Setup the MDAI Engine locally

 You are going to learn to do the following in less than five minutes:

-- Set up and run a local instance of MDAI Engine™
+- Set up and run a local instance of MDAI Engine
-- Send telemetry to the MDAI Engine™
+- Send telemetry to the MDAI Engine
-- Access MDAI Engine Console™ to verify data flowing through the MDAI Engine™.
+- Access MDAI Engine Console to verify data flowing through the MDAI Engine.

 ## Prerequisites